The 15 Best Ryokans in Hakone

 Hotel Okada – $$

-Just a quick five-minute bus ride from Hakone-Yumoto Station, Hotel Okada is a great choice for travelers who want the classic onsen experience without stretching their budget.
-The hotel features both indoor and outdoor hot-spring baths, fed by natural mineral water straight from the source, and even offers private onsen options for a little extra privacy.
+Hotel Okada is a great choice for travelers who want the classic onsen experience without stretching their budget.
+Just a quick five-minute bus ride from Hakone-Yumoto Station, the hotel features both indoor and outdoor hot-spring baths, fed by natural mineral water straight from the source, and even offers private onsen options for a little extra privacy.

 Rooms are traditionally Japanese with tatami flooring and futon beds, and each includes a small seating area, tea set, and yukata robes—perfect for slipping into after a soak.
 In the summer, you can enjoy the outdoor pool or relax in the communal footbath while taking in mountain views.